Why OmegaVia has so much more EPA than DHA.

 OK, this goes back to why I rant about Omega-6 at every chance I get.

-Your body breaks down Omega-3 into anti-inflammatory substances.
-And on the flip side, Omega-6 breaks down into substances that are highly inflammatory.
+Your body breaks down Omega-3 into health-promoting substances.
+And on the flip side, Omega-6 breaks down into substances that are opposing to Omega-3.

 If you eat a regular American diet, you have an artificially high need for EPA.